 In the market for a deal on a new car?
-If you can stretch to £300 per month, you’ll have a veritable treasure trove of finance deals to pick from.
+If your budget is £300 per month, you’ll have a veritable treasure trove of leasing deals to pick from.
 The sheer number of models that fall into this range is magnificent, though the most impressive thing is the number of new car deals on offer.
 But what are the best cars for £300 per month?

 A new car budget of £300 per month unlocks a serious range of upmarket brands, as well as options such as saloons, SUVs, estates and electric cars.
 From simple SUVs to luxury badges certain to get the neighbour’s curtains twitching, we’ve combed the best cars for less than £300 a month.
 Of course, first you’ll need to decide what kind of finance package you’re after.

-Leasing (sometimes called PCH) is essentially a form of renting.
+Leasing (sometimes called Personal Contract Hire) is essentially a form of renting.
 You pay an initial payment and a series of monthly payments.
 Then that’s it.
 You hand the car back.

 PCP (Personal Contract Purchase) deals involve a deposit and a series of monthly payments.
 Then you choose if you want to buy at the end, with what is often referred to as a balloon payment.